 My name is Jimmy, I would like to tell you a little bit about myself, and how Harbour saved my life.

 I started drinking alcohol at a very early age, at 13 years old, because I realised that alcohol made me feel ok and accepted within a particular group of my peers.

-My drug use didn’t start until my nineteenth year which came about in Wormwood Scrubs Prison where I was introduced to heroin.
-There was that immediate effect of feeling okay.
+My drug use didn’t start until I was 19, when I was in Wormwood Scrubs Prison, and I was introduced to heroin.
+Heroin gave me an immediate effect of feeling okay.
 I thought I had found my drug of choice; one which gave me a false sense of security which lasted years throughout my time in the penal system.
 One prison cell was very much like the last padded cell – a living hell.
 However, it was all I knew, any normal person would have realised long ago that this isn’t right; to feel safe in a padded cell.

 I’m ever so grateful to Harbour for saving my life.
 You will never know just how grateful I am.